 Applicants selected for awards must agree to comply with additional legal requirements upon acceptance of an award.
-OJP strongly encourages applicants to review the information pertaining to these additional requirements prior to submitting an application.
-Additional information for each requirement can be found at www.ojp.usdoj.gov/funding/other_requirements.htm.
+We strongly encourage applicants to review the information pertaining to these additional requirements prior to submitting an application.
+Additional information for each requirement can be found at www.oip.usdoj.gov/funding/other-requirements.htm.

 - Civil Rights Compliance

 - Faith-Based and Other Community Organizations

 - Confidentiality

 - Research and the Protection of Human Subjects

 - Anti-Lobbying Act

 - Financial and Government Audit Requirements

 - National Environmental Policy Act (NEPA)

 - DOJ Information Technology Standards (if applicable)

 - Single Point of Contact Review

 - Non-Supplanting of State or Local Funds

 - Criminal Penalty for False Statements

 - Compliance with Office of Justice Programs Financial Guide

 - Suspension or Termination of Funding

-- Non-profit Organizations

-- For-profit Organizations
+- Non-Profit Organizations

 - Government Performance and Results Act (GPRA)

 - Rights in Intellectual Property

 - Federal Funding Accountability and Transparency Act (FFATA) of 2006

 - Awards in Excess of \$5,000,000 Federal Taxes Certification Requirement

 - Active CCR Registration